How to have an Awesome Visit to our Late Winter Market

 Because the Dane County Farmers' Market is a market made up solely of producers that farm veggies, raise animals, and make cheeses in the state of Wisconsin, you'll find seasonal products at market.
 Look out for winter vegetables like winter squashes and carrots as well as hoophouse greens.
 Delights sell out early (like apples, greens, and the rare cut flower find!).
-Check out our product list (scroll to bottom of page) to help plan your trip.

 4. Talk to the farmer.